M-o-a-T/venusian/README.md

 The `install` script copies a current Venus image to a subvolume or subdirectory of the host system and optionally customizes it.
+You can run it live, or tell it to modify an existing system.

 The script accepts a couple of arguments. `dir`, `root` and `mount` are mandatory.
+You need to run it as root.

 ### --image=/path/to/venus.img

-The Venus image to copy onto your Debian system.
+The Venus image to use.

 The file may be gzip-compressed.

 ### --dir=/path/to/dir

 The destination for the Venus image.
+If `--image` is given, the files are stored there.
+Otherwise they should already be there.

+TODO: if this is a partition, the image is copied there.

 ### --root=/path/to/debian

 The Debian system to install to.
-This may be the currently-running system.
+This may be the currently-running system (use "/").

 ### --mount=/mnt/venus

-The directory which `/path/to/dir` will be bind-mounted to.
+The directory which `--dir` will be bind-mounted to.
 This option defaults to `/mnt/venus`.
+If you skip this option, `--dir` will be used.

 ### --quiet